What you need to know about the Disability Support Pension

 If you don’t have access to the internet, you need to visit Centrelink in person with your eligibility evidence.

-If your claim to access DSP is denied you can ask for a review by calling or writing to Centrelink or visiting a branch.
+If your claim to access DSP is denied, you can ask for a review by calling or writing to Centrelink or visiting a branch.

 You can also ask for a review from the Administrative Appeals Tribunal.

 Why are you accessing the Disability Support Pension?
 Tell us in the comments below.
+Subscribe to the Disability Support Guide newsletter for more information, news and industry updates.

-Related content
+Related content:

 What does Centrelink do in Australia?